-At SNS Sixth Form we recognize that young people thrive best when they feel nurtured and supported as well as academically challenged.
+At SNS Sixth Form we recognise that young people thrive best when they feel nurtured and supported as well as academically challenged.
 The two years of Sixth Form can be a demanding time for students and we are always on-hand to provide support.
 Our school counsellors, including one dedicated sixth form councillor, are available to help students to manage stress and other emotional problems.

-The first week of the school is an important time for all students - including external applicants, who make up to a third of our intake.
+The first week of the school is an important time for all students - including external applicants, who make up 40% of our intake.
 We have a strong induction programme which includes team building, setting of expectations and understanding the journey ahead.

-The programme includes an outward bound trip to Lambourne End, talks from ex-students and university admissions tutors.
+The programme includes an outdoor activity trip and talks from ex-students and university admissions tutors.
 We set a reading and summer task list for students to complete in advance of their start with us so they arrive at school prepared for the start of their studies.